Sony Masterworks

-Sony Music Masterworks (Sony Masterworks) is a record label, the result of a restructuring of Sony Music's classical music division.
+Sony Music Masterworks (also known simply as Sony Masterworks) is a record label, the result of a restructuring of Sony Music's classical music division.
 Before the acquisition of Bertelsmann's shares in the former Sony BMG, the label was known as Sony BMG Masterworks.

-Its formation marked the merger of the Sony Classical and BMG Classics (including RCA Red Seal) product lines.
-Gilbert Hetherwick was the president of the label from January 2005 through November 2006, displacing Peter Gelb who was the head of Sony Classical before the merger.
+The label was formed from the merger of the product lines of Sony Classical and BMG Classics (including RCA Red Seal) Its first president was Gilbert Hetherwick, from January 2005 through November 2006, displacing Peter Gelb who was the head of Sony Classical before the merger.
 Hetherwick claimed (as of 2005) the label may reissue between one hundred and two hundred historical recordings per year.
 Hetherwick left in November 2006, to be replaced by Alex Miller, a former BMG Employee.